Bluefissure/DoubleWeaver/README.md

 # DoubleWeaver

-Double weaving in high latency network by subtracting the connection latency from animation lock time.
+Double weaving in high latency network by subtracting the connection latency / action elapsing time from animation lock time.

 ### To Use